• Skip to main content

 Ingredients

-• 3 cups fresh rinsed berries such as strawberries, raspberries, blackberries and blueberries (if using strawberries hull and quarter first)
+• 3 cups fresh rinsed berries such as strawberries, raspberries, blackberries and blueberries (if using strawberries hull and chop first)

 Instructions

 • Press the berries into the holes of an empty ice cube tray.
-Pour water over the tops of the fruit and freeze for a minimum of 1 hour.
+Pour liquid of choice over the tops of the fruit and freeze for a minimum of 1 hour.

 • Add the fruit cubes to a glass or pitcher of water or a can of sparkling water.
-You can add additional fruit, if desired.
+Add additional fruit, if desired.

 Notes